-FY22 FY23 FY24 FY25 FY26 ESTIMATED COST OF CORPORATE INCOME TAX 5.2 5.1 3.6 4.8 5.0
+FY22 FY23 FY24 FY25 FY26 ESTIMATED COST OF CORPORATE INCOME TAX 12.1 72 ÷ 25 0.5

-6.7 Setting our regulatory depreciation allowance
+7.7 Setting our regulatory depreciation allowance

-The draft determination did not accept our regulatory depreciation allowance due to the consequential impacts of our forecast capital expenditure and expected inflation assumption not being accepted.
-The draft determination did however accept our proposed asset classes, the use of straight-line depreciation and our standard asset lives.
+The draft determination did not accept our regulatory depreciation allowance due to the consequential impacts of it not accepting our forecast capital expenditure or expected inflation assumption.
+The AER did however accept our proposed asset classes, the use of straight-line depreciation method and standard asset lives.
 We have maintained these aspects of our original proposal.